GoogleCloudPlatform/grpc-gcp-java/end2end-test-examples/echo-client/README.md

 `--cookie`: Cookie String to enable tracing.

 `--stream`: Infinitely call EchoStream request with server-streaming responses for `--numRpcs` responses with `--interval`.
 (This overrides --async option).

+`--debugHeader`: Request debug headers from the server.
+Default: false.

 `--fineLogs`: Extensive logging of network operations.
 Default: false.

- `--debugHeader`: Request debug headers from the server.
+`--logFilename`: Filename to log to.
+Default: empty, will log to console only.

+`--logMaxSize`: Max log file size in bytes.
+Default: unlimited.

+`--logMaxFiles`: If log file size is limited rotate log files and keep this number of files.
+Default: unlimited.

+`--disableConsoleLog`: If logging to a file do not log to console.
 Default: false.